Kateattardo/kitchwitchAPI/README.md

 -As a user, I want to see a list of my favorite recipes so I can access it quickly.

+# ICEBOX

--As a user, I want to create recipes using the info from the app.
+-As a user, I want to see a list of my favorite recipes so I can access it quickly.

 -As a user, I want to delete recipes from my favorites if I am no longer interested in them.

 -As a user, I want to rate recipes based on my level of enjoyment.

-# ICEBOX

 -As a user, I want to set a timer to ensure correct cook time.